Close Menu

 Understanding The Effects Of Brain Injuries

-Although it now seems commonplace, it was not until the 20 th century that modern neuroscience was born with the discovery by the Spanish neuroanatomist, Santiago Ramon y Cajal (1852-1934), that the brain is in fact composed of aggregate interconnected cells, and is not just one basic structure or part.
+Although it now seems commonplace, it was not until the 20th century that modern neuroscience was born with the discovery by the Spanish neuroanatomist, Santiago Ramon y Cajal (1852-1934), that the brain is in fact composed of aggregate interconnected cells, and is not just one basic structure or part.

 Aside from the mind-body problem that philosophers and neuroscientists perennially struggle with, one thing we now know is that the brain is the seat of our perceptions, feelings, thoughts, language, memories, and abilities.
-It is not surprising, then, that even seemingly slight injury to the brain can have devastating effects on one’s life and personality.
+It is not surprising, then, that even a seemingly slight injury to the brain can have devastating effects on one’s life and personality.
 Given the immense complexity of the brain and the relative adolescent stage of brain science, it is also not surprising that many brain injuries and disorders unfortunately go undiagnosed and untreated.

 Diffuse Axonal Brain Injuries